tdincer/PPChallenge/README.md

 In hyper-parameter tuning, I trained the models over randomly split 3 deterministic Folds.
 The objective function was the average of the root mean squared errors.

-**Results:** The results of the parameter tuning are stored in xxx.
+**Results:** The results of the parameter tuning are stored in the $study$ folder.
 The best Xgboost and Lightgbm models yielded the following rms errors:

 Xgboost rmse: \$3.56